osmandemirbag/osmandemirbag.github.io/_pages/about.md

   - /about.html
 ---

-I am a doctoral researcher at the [JFK Institute, Sociology Department](https://www.jfki.fu-berlin.de/en/faculty/sociology/index.html) at FU Berlin.
+I am a doctoral researcher in Sociology at the [JFK Institute](https://www.jfki.fu-berlin.de/en/faculty/sociology/index.html) at FU Berlin.
 ---